efwoods/Neural-Nexus-Frontend/goals-for-today.md

 ### CHAT AREA

-I need the ChatArea messages to receive websocket requests from the backend API I want to post a message with a post request and receive responses from the backend API via websocket connection.
+I need the ChatArea messages to receive websocket requests from the backend API (create standalone messaging API) <--- currently working on
+I want to post a message with a post request and receive responses from the backend API via websocket connection.  <--- currently working on
 I need lower latency for the chat area
 I need to be able to see a small user icon bubble of the avatar I am chatting with I need to be able to see a small user icon bubble of the user